 - Digestive issues

 These health problems can only be addressed with a gradual withdrawal from the problem substance, combined with the consumption of more nutrition-rich foods.
 So when we consider the question: can health supplements help with addiction?
 The keyword is ‘help’.
 While they are not a solution in their own right, supplementation does play a role in the detox process.

 That’s why drug and alcohol recovery centres are a vital part of recovery.
 At Cassiobury Court, we take people through a guided process of withdrawal and recovery within a controlled environment.

 In a residential setting, those addicted to drugs and alcohol can improve their nutritional intake at the same time as lowering their dependency.
-Over time residents can experience a greater sense of physical and mental wellbeing as the body and mind feels the benefit of good nutrition.
+Over time residents can experience a greater sense of physical and mental wellbeing as the body and mind feel the benefit of good nutrition.

 Vitamins which help with drug and alcohol recovery

 Can health supplements help with addiction?
 Yes and here’s how…